sunshineywz123/moge/README.md

 * **Optional ground-truth FOV input**: Enhance model accuracy further by providing the true field of view.
 * **Flexible resolution support**: Works seamlessly with various resolutions and aspect ratios, from 2:1 to 1:2.
-* **Optimized for speed**: Achieves 55ms latency per image on an A100 / RTX 3090 GPU.
+* **Optimized for speed**: Achieves 60ms latency per image (A100 or RTX3090, FP16, ViT-L).
 Adjustable inference resolution for even faster speed.

 ## 🆕 News